Article updated March 2022 to reflect evolving trends and conditions.

 The supply chain in some areas isn’t keeping up with this trend, and that will cause tension between parties – especially in this age where customers expect fast delivery.

 Digital transformation is key to going omnichannel

 Here again digital transformation is key.
 The logistics and supply chain industry must be able to manage multiple customer channels, fulfilment models, payment options, and even facilities all in a seamless, interconnected way.

 This level of synergy between physical and digital systems – and the processes and training required to manage them – sometimes requires significant transformation.

 McKinsey identifies seven key building blocks to building an omnichannel supply chain, which involves a blend of process automation, re-evaluated fulfilment networks, customer-centric strategy and change management.

 So where to from here for logistics & supply chain management?

 When looking at industry trends, there often isn’t a key theme connecting all of them – but here in logistics and supply chain management, there is.

 Customers expect better, faster shipping, while keeping prices as low as possible and improving sustainability.
 This has and will continue to put pressure on every step of the supply chain, requiring significant transformation in almost all facets of the industry.

-For any business to compete, especially against large multinationals branching out into logistics, our research shows that process optimisation, efficiency and relationship-building will all be critical in 2022 – and beyond.
+For any business to compete, especially against large multinationals, our research shows that process optimisation, efficiency and relationship-building will all be critical in 2022 and beyond.